Metod Trobec: Second murder trial

-On September 13 and 14, five forensic psychiatrists (Dr. Marko Škulj, Ph.D.
-Janez Romih and Dr. Avšeč from the Refugee Hospital for Psychiatry, and Dr. Karla Pospišil-Zavrski and Dr. Rudolf Turčin from Zagreb) testified at trial regarding Trobec's sexual deviancy.
-All of them stated that the was neither mentally-ill nor incapable of understanding the gravity of his actions, but was likely under the influence of alcohol when he killed his victims.
+On September 13 and 14, five forensic psychiatrists (Marko Škulj, Janez Romih, and Avšeč from the Refugee Hospital for Psychiatry, and Karla Pospišil-Zavrski and Rudolf Turčin from Zagreb) testified at trial regarding Trobec's sexual deviancy.
+All of them stated that he was neither mentally ill nor incapable of understanding the gravity of his actions, but was likely under the influence of alcohol when he killed his victims.
 Defense attorneys also requested that a pharmacologist and female doctors who treated patients at Polje to appear, which the court panel denied.

 After a one-day recess, the trial resumed on September 16.
 A defectologist from the Malča Beličeva Home was unable to recognize Markovčič's clothes.
 On September 20, the prosecution and defense made their closing arguments.
 Trobec's defense attorney requested that the court hear the testimony of three additional witnesses, but the court rejected his request.
 On the other hand, the prosecutor again requested the death penalty, stating that Brečko and Markovčič were definitely among the victims, as Trobec had described them before they were known as potential victims.
 The defense resumed their arguments on the following day, agreeing with the conclusions of the psychologist, but not of the psychiatrists.
 He doubted that the skeletons really belonged to the victims and that they had actually died a violent death, and suggested that her client should be exonerated.

 On September 24, 1982, Trobec was found guilty on all counts and sentenced to death.
 In its explanation, the senate explained in detail how it was convinced that he had killed Brečko and Markovčič, and that they agreed with the conclusions of the psychiatrists that Trobec was egoistic, deviant, prone to alcoholism, aggressive and with an anomalous sexual drive.
 As such, they concluded that he was likely to continue offending if he was ever released and would likely pose a danger to those around him.
 While the verdict was read out, Trobec remained silent.

 The following year, Trobec's lawyer submitted an appeal to the High Court of Ljubljana.
-After reviewing the arguments for a commutation of the death sentence, the Court agreed and re-sentenced Trobec to twenty years imprisonment on the grounds diminished responsibility.
+After reviewing the arguments for a commutation of the death sentence, the Court agreed and re-sentenced Trobec to twenty years imprisonment on the grounds of diminished responsibility.